Covid-19 business and policy research

 Doctoral researcher supports national Covid-19 reporting

-Postgraduate researcher Steve Falconer from the Department of Mathematics is helping the Royal College of GPs’ Research and Surveillance Centre with their weekly communications and respiratory disease reporting during the Covid-19 pandemic.
+Postgraduate researcher Steve Falconer from the School of Mathematics and Physics is helping the Royal College of GPs’ Research and Surveillance Centre with their weekly communications and respiratory disease reporting during the Covid-19 pandemic.
 Steve has had to temporarily move to part-time research for his PhD so that he can spend 2 days a week supporting this work.
 Steve is supervised by Dr Santitissadeekorn Naratip and Dr David Lloyd.

 Retail expert investigates measures providers undertake to signal safety to consumers